callebedrums/sea/README.md

 } (angular));
 ```

-There is the get and set method for all Model instance, and it works for any field, but is more convenient to use the dot syntax, unless in the case to access a relational field, as we saw on the above example.
+There is the get and set method for all Model instances, and it works for any field, but it is more convenient to use the dot syntax, unless in case of accessing a relational field, as we previously exemplified.

-The get method can receive more two parameters that should be callback functions, but this functions are just used for relational fields.
+The get method can receive more two parameters that should be callback functions, but these functions are only used for relational fields.
 If the relational field was already loaded, then the success callback will be called immediately.
 If the relational field was not loaded, the get method will return an empty Model instance and call the success callback with the filled instance after the data load.

 ### $seaModel.hasMany

-We sow how to connect the Person model to the House model.
-But if i want have access to the person list that live in the same house?
+We saw how to connect the Person model to the House model.
+But what if i want to have access to the list of people how are living in the same house?

 We have to connect the House model with the Person model by the $seaModel.hasMany method.

-Again, an example is the bet explanation:
+Again, an example is the best explanation:

 ```
 (function () {